Skip to Content

 Liver PRETEXT IV.
 Cancer is found in all four sections of the liver.

-In stage 4, cancer is found in all four sections of the liver.
+In group IV, cancer is found in all four sections of the liver.

 There are three ways that cancer spreads in the body.